 Sea Shepherd is fully prepared and battle ready, but it appears the Japanese whalers are tardy to the party.
 The Japanese whaling fleet is on its way to the Southern Ocean Whale Sanctuary two weeks later than usual, and without a supply vessel or a sighting vessel.

 Every year, the whalers descend to the whale sanctuary weaker, and Sea Shepherd returns stronger, and this year, Sea Shepherd has never been stronger or better prepared.
 Our ships the Steve Irwin and the Bob Barker have been completely overhauled, and all systems are in perfect running order.
 Our helicopter has been upgraded from a Hughes 300C to an MD500E, giving us greater range, speed and a heavier payload.
-And we have acquired the Gojira, our new fast interceptor vessel.
+And we have acquired a new fast interceptor vessel.

 With a crew of ninety from nineteen nations, all determined to passionately intervene against illegal Japanese whaling in the Southern Ocean Whale Sanctuary, we are feeling extremely confident that this year will be a successful campaign.
 There is also a crew of seventeen members from Animal Planet spread onboard all three ships to produce the fourth season of Whale Wars.

 What is truly ironic is why the Japanese whaling fleet does not have a supply vessel.